nathanielknight/wannado/README.md

 Each item can be Important and/or Urgent.
 These items are stored in a [SQLite] database.

+Wannado is provided under the [Prosperity Public License].
+Participants are expected to abide by the [Contributor Covenant].

 As well as this web app you can provide a script for Wannado to run at regular intervals.
 This script can access the app's database, so it can do whatever you want: